-UNIT 4 SCHOOL WORSHIP
+UNIT 4 SCHOOL WORSHIP CONTENTS

-- 1.0 Introduction
+- 1.0 Introduction - 2.0 Objectives

-- 2.0 Learning Outcomes

-- 3.0 Main Content

 - 3.1 Objectives of School Worship

 - 3.2 Preparation for School Worship

 - 3.3 Trends in the School Worship

 - 3.4 Qualities of a Moral Education Teacher

 - 4.0 Conclusion

 - 5.0 Summary

-- 6.0 Exercise
+- 6.0 Tutor-Marked Assignment

 - 7.0 References/Further Reading

-When formal education was introduced by the Christian missionaries, school worship was seen as part of the strategies for Christianizing the Nigerians.
-However, the taking over of missionary schools by the government in the 1970s rendered the school worship ineffective.
+When formal education was introduced by the Christian missionaries, school worship was seen as part of the strategies for Christianizing Nigerians.
+However, the taking over of missionary schools by the government in the 1970s rendered the school worship in effective.

-By the end of this unit, you should be able to conduct school worship either for your students or at home.
+At the end of this unit, you should be able to: conduct a school worship either for your students or at home.